 House mice can be very troublesome to deal with! we have a guide for getting rid of mice that you should take some time to read.
 Ultimately, you should get rid of the following:

 - Any food that is easily accessible

-And set some traps up to catch the mice that have got into your home!
+And set some traps up to catch the mice that have entered your home!

-Even if they do not use a substance as a food source, they mostly like to chew through them to use as a building or nesting material.
+Even if they do not use a substance as a food source, they mostly like to chew through them as a building or nesting material.

-If you do not want those pesky little creatures anywhere in your house, make sure you do not tempt them in by storing your food correctly.
+If you do not want those pesky little creatures anywhere in your house, ensure you do not tempt them by storing your food correctly.

 If in doubt, always consult with a pest control company.
 Especially if you are not confident in dealing with a mouse infestation yourself.